 6. Bring In Some Color

 Color is one of the most transformative elements in design.
 Just a few accents can completely change the look of a space, even in the kitchen.

-.
+For staging, we always recommend keeping the main things neutral and then bringing in some colorful accents.
 In the kitchen, this can mean colorful cookbooks, bar stools, flowers, fruit and beans in apothecary jars, a runner, and other decorative pieces.
 Any of these things can bring some charm and character, not to mention make your kitchen feel new.